When you get hot, your power output drops. The more you know about your individual core body temperature behaviour, the better you can train and race.

 Scientific studies show that athletes have a very high response rate to heat training.
 The International Olympic Committee encouraged heat training for all athletes competing in the challenging climate of the Tokyo Olympics.

-The Heat Ramp Test was developed in collaboration with leading coaches and researchers to identify each athlete's optimal Heat Training Zone.
+The Heat Ramp Test for cycling and the Heat Ramp Test for running were developed in collaboration with leading coaches and researchers to identify each athlete's optimal Heat Training Zone.
 The CORE sensor takes away the guessing that has historically accompanied heat training.
 With CORE, athletes can monitor their core body temperature in real-time and train efficiently and effectively.

 More details on heat training, heat acclimation and the heat ramp test are available here.